I could laugh and play

 1. Open All Night 2.
 We Are Us 3.
 Dancing On Our Grave 4.
 Mechanical Man 5.
 Beermuda 6.
 The Meaning Of Life 7.
 Space Beer 8.
 Always Them 9.
 Wheel Of Rebirth 10.
 Barfly 11.
 Wonderful Life

-The bad thing about Tankard's music is that in general it sounds good only in small portions.
-A full album of the same can be a bit tiresome experience as it's the case with The Meaning Of Life.
-Most tracks on this album basically sound like only slightly different versions of the same song played at the same tempo over and over again.
-Granted, they are full of the same lighthearted attitude as always in Tankard's music, which is definitely a good thing, it just starts to get old at some point.
-In the end The Meaning Of Life is probably something that works best when played in the background but not really payed any close attention to.
+Maybe a bad thing about Tankard's music is that in general it tends to sound good only in small portions.
+Sometimes even a full-length album of theirs can already become a bit tiresome experience, and this happens to be the case with The Meaning Of Life.
+Many tracks on this release basically seem like only moderately different versions of the same song played at the same tempo over and over again.
+Most of them continue to demonstrate the band's lighthearted attitude as usual, which is definitely a good thing, it just starts to get old at some point.
+In the end The Meaning Of Life is probably something that works best when played in the background, without paying too close attention to it.

 TANKARD - Stone Cold Sober